 As % of all contract jobs advertised in the Home Counties

-Replication is in the General and Transferable Skills category.
-The following table is for comparison with the above and provides summary statistics for all contract job vacancies advertised in the Home Counties with a requirement for generic IT skills.
+Replication falls under the General and Transferable Skills category.
+For comparison with the information above, the following table provides summary statistics for all contract job vacancies requiring generic IT skills in the Home Counties.

 Contract vacancies with a requirement for generic IT skills